mindbody/mbkit/readme.md

-# MB Design System
+# MBKit

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2777df6c-361b-42f4-b149-c6672212a3db/deploy-status)](https://app.netlify.com/sites/friendly-bose-a575fc/deploys)

 ## Getting started

-If you are looking to consume the components for building applications please see the [documentation site](https://friendly-bose-a575fc.netlify.com) for the list of components and props.
+If you'd like to consume the components for building applications, please see the [documentation site](https://mbkit.netlify.com) for the full list of components, props, and examples.

-If you are going to work on the components in this repo; clone this repo, from your terminal navigate into this repo and run `yarn install`.
+If you'd like to make changes to the components, clone this repo and run `yarn install` in the root directory.

-## Docs of all components

-For live examples of components please see the [design system](https://friendly-bose-a575fc.netlify.com)

-For making updates to the gatsby instance that generates the documentation, see the `packages/docs/readme.md` for details on how the documentation is generated.

-## Local development of individual components
+## Updating components

-All packages are found in `packages/*`.
-Navigate to the component directory you want are working on and run `yarn dev`.
-This will spin up a rollup instance watching the `Component.tsx` file you want to develop on and run the corresponding `Component.mdx` file for the visual example.
+All component packages are found in `packages/*`.
+Navigate to the component directory and run `yarn dev`.
+This will create a [Rollup](https://rollupjs.org/guide/en/) instance watching the `Component.tsx` file you want to update along with running the corresponding `Component.mdx` file for the visual example.

-*Note that the mdx file is injected with the corresponding component so you do not have to import it on it's own.* This is because the documentation can be used in multiple places (docs/local development) and the resolution path can change.
+*Note: The mdx file automatically injects the corresponding component; you don't have to import it directly.* This is done so the documentation can be used in multiple places (docs/local development) and the resolution path can change.

 ## Adding a new component

 Create a new folder with `CamelCase` naming under the `/packages` folder.
-The only exception to this is the `docs` folder which is where the documentation is generated from.
-(See it's readme for details on how it works)
+(The only exception to this is the `docs` folder which is where the documentation site is generated from.
+See its [README](https://github.com/mindbody/mbkit/tree/master/packages/docs) for details on how it works)

 Each component file should have one React component export as default.
 If you need multiple exported modules, use multiple component files and an `index.tsx` file to export the shipped modules.